tumble1999/savaslabs.github.io/_posts/2016-03-21-an-event-apart-nashville.md

 have to move forward with thoughtfulness and compassion).

-I wasn't quite sure what to expect going in, so I'd like to summarize my biggest takeaways and share some of the things I found exciting.
+I wasn't quite sure what to expect going in, so I'd like to summarize my biggest takeaways, share some of the things I found exciting, and reflect on what I got out of attending and whether it was worth the relatively high ticket price.

 ### Major takeaways